Seaglider

 Sensor Integration

 Seaglider is able to support a wide range of sensors.
-For our own research we routinely fly RBR Legato CTD or Sea-Bird unpumped CTD, Wetlabs optical, Aanderaa optode, Nortek AD2CP, Satlantic irradiance, passive acoustics (our own internally developed PMAR system), and microstructure (a combination of our internally developed TMICL logger, processor and packaging along with RSI probes and amplifiers).
-Other members of the community have also developed integrations for numerous additional sensors.
+For our own research we routinely fly RBR Legato CTD or Sea-Bird unpumped CTD, Wetlabs optical, Aanderaa optode, Nortek AD2CP, Satlantic irradiance, Rockland microstructure, RBR optical sensors, and passive acoustics (our own internally developed PMAR system).
+Other members of the community have developed integrations for numerous additional sensors.

-To ease our manufacturing processes, configuration management and inventory control, for new glider deliveries we will generally only be offering Legato, optical puck, and optode oxygen.
-We may expand this over time and we will work with users to find ways to integrate additional sensors.
-The intention of the hardware ports, serdev, logdev and scicon interfaces, and the basestation extension architecture has always been that sensors on Seaglider would be configurable and installable by the end-user.
+For new glider deliveries the standard payload is Legato, optical puck, and optode oxygen, but we can integrate any of the commercially available sensors listed above.
+In addition, the intention of the hardware ports, serdev, logdev and scicon interfaces, and the basestation extension architecture has always been that sensors on Seaglider would be configurable and installable by the end-user.

 RBR’s Legato CTD is a good option for the core sensor in either new gliders or as an update to an existing glider for the following reasons: